ajb96817/rpnlatex/README.md

   * To build a packaged release, run 'npm run build' and the release will be created in the build/ subdirectory

 A pre-built version is available here: https://ajb96817.github.io/rpnlatex

-## Running via Electron

-There is some initial support for running this as an Electron app.
-To try it, follow the above instructions for building from source but run 'npm run start_electron' instead of 'npm start'.
-Certain things like pop-up dialog boxes (e.g. for saving files) are not working yet under Electron.